 The table also shows that donations to the general charity are higher than to the LGBTQ charity; across all priming conditions, Christians matched with the general charity give 34.24% of the stake, while those matched with the LGBTQ charity give 28.46%.
-The general charity receives this advantage in the Control and God treatments, but the discrepancy is larger for the Jesus treatments, where 44.48% of the stake is given to the general charity in contrast to 33.11% to the LGBTQ charity.
+The general charity receives this advantage in the Control and God treatments, but the discrepancy is larger in the Jesus treatments, where 44.48% of the stake is given to the general charity in contrast to 33.11% to the LGBTQ charity.

-The significance of the treatment differences is addressed using regression analysis, in order to control for variables collected in the post-experimental questionnaire.
-The demographic variables included are the subject's age in years (Age), and dummy variables for gender (Female), nationality (Foreign, equal to one if the subject's nationality is not American) and sexuality (Nonheterosexual, equal to one if the subject does not report him- or herself to be heterosexual).
+The significance of the treatment differences - and, therefore, of the results of tests on the paper's hypotheses - is addressed using regression analysis, in order to control for variables collected in the post-experimental questionnaire.
+The demographic variables included are the subject's age in years (Age), and dummy variables for gender (Female), nationality (Foreign, equal to one if the subject's nationality is not American), sexuality (Non-heterosexual, equal to one if the subject does not report him- or herself to be heterosexual) and church denomination (Catholic).
 Also included are two measures of religiosity: Weekly Church, a dummy variable equal to one if the subject reports attending church at least once per week, and Daily Prayer, another dummy variable equal to one if the subject reports praying at least once per day.
 The dependent variable is the percentage of the stake donated to the charity.
 As there are lower and upper limits on donations, the models used are left- and right-censored Tobit regressions.

 Three models are presented in Table 4.
 Model (1) investigates the effects on giving of the Jesus and God primes across both recipient charities.
 This is done by including two treatment dummies: Jesus, equal to one if the subject is in either Jesus treatment, and God, equal to one if the subject is in either God treatment.
 The coefficient on the Jesus dummy indicates that priming Jesus raises the donation rate by over 15 percentage points, relative to the omitted control treatments.
 This effect is significant at the 5% level.
-The coefficient on

-God, however, is very close to zero and insignificant, providing no evidence that priming God has any effect on the willingness of Christians to donate.
-A linear restriction test confirms that the coefficients on Jesus and God significantly differ (p=0.021): this suggests that different effects on the donation behaviour of Christians are exerted by the concepts of Jesus and God, and what they approve of.
+The coefficient on God, however, is very close to zero and insignificant, providing no evidence that priming God has any effect on the willingness of Christians to donate.
+A linear restriction test confirms that the coefficients on Jesus and God significantly differ (p=0.023): this suggests that different effects on the donation behaviour of Christians are exerted by the concepts of Jesus and God, and what they approve of.
+This provides the paper's first three results: